Bipolar Dual Diagnosis Treatment

 Lifestyle modifications can make the recovery process much easier in many different ways.
 Eating healthy, engaging in regular exercise, and adhering to a consistent sleep schedule will alleviate the symptoms of addiction and bipolar disorder.

-Here at Magnolia City Detox, we are committed to helping you get the treatment you deserve.
-Our bipolar dual-diagnosis treatment program is designed to mitigate the effects of bipolar disorder and break the cycle of addiction.
+Here at Magnolia City Detox, we are committed to helping individuals get the treatment they need to recover.
+Our dual-diagnosis treatment program is designed to mitigate the effects of bipolar disorder and break the cycle of addiction.
+We have a team of drug addiction and mental health professionals that provide you with the care you need.
+Substance misuse and other mental health disorders can be hard to deal with, but you don’t have to do it alone.

 Don’t let addiction take control of your life.
-If you or a loved one is seeking treatment for bipolar dual diagnosis, don’t hesitate to contact us!
+If you or a loved one is seeking treatment for bipolar dual diagnosis, don’t hesitate to contact us today.